pranav-ap/blog/content/posts/linear-algebra-fundamentals.md

 - Any rows with all zero elements are below rows having non-zero elements
 - The leftmost nonzero entry is further to the right than the leftmost nonzero entry of the previous row

-The **elementary row operations for matrices** are as follows:

-- Interchange two rows of the matrix
-- Multiplying a row by a nonzero constant
-- Adding a constant multiple of one row to another row

-The interchange of two rows corresponds with the interchange of two equations.
-Clearly, this does not alter the solution set.

-Multiplication of a row by a nonzero constant $c$ corresponds to multiplying both sides of an equation by the same constant $c$.
-This too does not change the solution set.

-Addition of a constant multiple of one row to another corresponds to adding two equations together, after multiplying both sides of one of the equations by a constant $c$.

 Two linear systems are said to be **row equivalent** if one can be obtained from the other using a finitely many row operations.
 Row equivalent linear systems share the same solution set.
+The **row operations for matrices** are as follows:

+- *Interchange two rows of the matrix* - It corresponds to the interchange of two equations.
+- *Multiplying a row by a nonzero constant* $c$ - It corresponds to multiplying both sides of an equation by the same constant $c$.
+- *Adding a constant multiple of one row to another row* - It corresponds to adding two equations together, after multiplying both sides of one of the equations by a constant $c$.

-Note that we use *row operations*, not *column operations*.This is because column operations would alter the underlying equations into having different solution sets.
+Note that we use *row operations*, not *column operations*.
+This is because column operations would alter the underlying equations into having different solution sets.

+Once the system is in row echelon form, we can use back substitution. **Back substitution** is the procedure where we first solve for $x_2$, then substitute $x_2 = -2$ into the first equation to find $x_1$.

 ## Interpreting the result of Gauss Elimination

 If the linear system has **no solutions**, then Gauss elimination will show this by producing a contradiction in the resulting row echelon form.

-A system with a contradiction is called **inconsistent** and it does not have any solutions.
-Otherwise, a system is **consistent** and has at least one solution.

 The following result of a gauss elimination is inconsistent, due to the presence of the contradiction, $0 = 12$.